PAU-Ummah/pmu-ems/ROLE_SYSTEM.md

 **Access:**
 - Events page (full access)
 - Can create, edit, and end events
-- Can manage event attendance
+- Cannot manage event attendance (removed from this role)

 ### 2. IT (`it`)
 **Permissions:**